 - CLEAN Scraped or sanded, swept, free of wax, grease, paint, oil, previous or existing glues or adhesives, and other debris - SMOOTH/FLAT Within 1/8" on 6' radius.
 Sand high areas or joints, fill low areas (no more than 1/8") with a cement type filler no less than 3000 p.s.i.
-Any irregularities may cause hollow spots between the flooring and sub floor in any installation method and are not warranted. - STRUCTURALLY SOUND Nail or screw any loose areas that squeak.
-Replace any delaminated or damaged sub flooring or underlayment. - DRY Moisture content of sub floor must not exceed 14% prior to installation of wood flooring.
-All moisture testing must be before wood has been acclimated 48 hours and job site requirements met.
+Follow the instructions of the leveling compound manufacturer, but make certain the leveling compounds are completely dry before beginning installation.
+Any irregularities may cause hollow spots between the flooring and sub floor in any installation method and are not warranted. - STRUCTURALLY SOUND Nail or screw any loose areas that squeak or show movement.
+Replace any delaminated or damaged sub flooring or underlayment.
+Avoid subfloors with excessive vertical movement.
+If the subfloor has excessive vertical movement or deflection before installation it is likely it will have deflection after the flooring is installed. - DRY - Moisture content of sub floor must not exceed 14% prior to installation of wood flooring.
+All moisture testing must be verified & documented before and after wood has been acclimated 48 hours and job site requirements met.

 WOOD SUBSTRATES: Test the moisture of the wood substrate using a calibrated moisture meter approved for testing wood moisture according to the meter manufacturer.
-The reading should not exceed 14%, or read more than a 2% difference than moisture content of products being installed.
+The reading should not exceed 14%, or read more than a 4% difference than moisture content of products being installed.

 CONCRETE SLABS (regardless of existing floor covering): All concrete sub floors must be tested for moisture content prior to installation of the hardwood flooring.
-The moisture content of the concrete sub floor must not exceed 3 lbs. /100 sq. ft. emissions in 24hours emissions per ASTM F1869-11and or 75% per Relative Humidity Test (ASTM F2170-11)
+The concrete subfloor must be a minimum of 30 days old prior to moisture testing.
+The moisture content of the concrete sub floor must not exceed 3 lbs. /1000 sq. ft. /24 hour emissions per CCTM and or 75% per Relative Humidity Test